SunsetWan/translationArchive/Episode 6.md

 <v Erica Sadun>well, swiftUI isn't Open source.

 00:16:00.701 --> 00:16:01.801
-<v Paul Hudson>No, it's no, no, no
+<v Paul Hudson>No, it's not , no, no

 00:16:02.051 --> 00:16:03.241
-<v Erica Sadun>and
+<v Erica Sadun> And

-// MARK: Stop here.

 00:16:03.811 --> 00:16:47.431
-<v Erica Sadun>swiftUI has driven a lot of where Swift evolution.
-The or open source project is over the last six months, and there are some people who have gotten quite cranky about this because so much has come in terms of driving the language from inside the apple umbrella for a language that is technically open source but is the major tooling for major company and that has to be taken account when looking at Swift.
-You I we don't have access to it.
+<v Erica Sadun> swiftUI has driven a lot of _where Swift evolution.
+The or_ open source project is over the last six months, and there are some people who have gotten quite cranky about this because so much has come in terms of driving the language from inside the apple umbrella for a language that is technically open source but is the major tooling for major company and that has to be taken account when looking at SwiftUI we don't have access to it.
 It is under their umbrella.
 We do not have a direction for it.
 And that means that the changes can be quite profound without community input.

 00:16:47.621 --> 00:16:49.571
 <v Paul Hudson>Right?
 And also that the D S L stuff,

 00:16:50.111 --> 00:17:08.080
-<v Paul Hudson>which is a large part of the way through Dubai looks and works, landed on dubbed up D C. Monday along with so few eye on that that that that has a strange way to reveal a feature I always have had lately.
+<v Paul Hudson>which is a large part of the way SwiftUI looks and works, landed on WWDC Monday along with SwiftUI on that that that that _has a strange way to reveal a feature I always have had lately.
 We're running.
 It was real photo finishes here, I gather, but that must have set some folks backs up.
-Presumably
+Presumably_

 00:17:08.410 --> 00:17:15.150
 <v Erica Sadun>we'll tell.
 Tell me more about what this proposal was because I don't know if everybody listening will have heard about